A quality improvement approach that partners with physicians and surgeons

 The PPEP is a collegial program that provides feedback on clinical practice, as well as recommendations for enhancement and improvement.

-The program provides feedback to physicians on three main areas:
+The program provides feedback to physicians on four main areas:

 - clinical practice (through physician assessments)